-- minced chives
+- chives minced

-- extra shredded cheddar cheese
+- cheddar cheese shredded

 - Place a large piece of plastic wrap on the counter.
 Place one chicken breast at a time in the center of the plastic wrap and fold half the plastic over the top of the chicken.
-Use the flat side of a meat mallet to pound the chicken to an even 1/2" thickness.
+Use the flat side of a meat mallet to pound the chicken to an even 1/2″ thickness.
 Set aside.

 - In a zip lock baggie, add the buttermilk and hot sauce, seal the bag and massage the ingredients together.
 Season the chicken breasts with salt and pepper and add them to the brine.
 Seal the bag.
 Let the chicken marinate in the refrigerator for at least 4 hours or overnight.

 - Preheat the oven to 250°.

 - Remove the chicken from the refrigerator half an hour before you start to fry.
 This is so that the chicken isn’t ice cold when you put it in the fryer — which would dramatically reduce the heat of the oil and cause the chicken to soak up the grease, instead of frying in it.

 - Set up two shallow bowls for dredging.
 In one bowl, whisk together the flour, cornmeal, paprika, cayenne pepper, salt and black pepper.
 Add the buttermilk to the other bowl.

 - Pat the chicken dry with paper towels and slice the breasts into 1" wide strips.